Eye Fatigue logo - eye health and vision blog

 Reflecting on Your Eye Health Journey

 Think about your daily routine.
 When was the last time you rubbed your eyes without a second thought?
-What alternative step from the guide do you see yourself adopting first?
-Maybe it’s as simple as keeping a cool compress ready or practicing the 20-20-20 rule.
+Then, consider what alternative step from the guide you see yourself adopting first.
+For example, perhaps it’s as simple as keeping a cool compress ready or practicing the 20-20-20 rule.

 Is it ever safe to rub my eyes?